 LDA & QDA#

-If we briefly recap the previously introduced classification algorithms, logistic regression and k-nearest neighbors are referred to as discriminative models.
-This means they try to establish a decision boundary (discriminator), which best separate the classes.
+We have previously introduced logistic regression as a classification algorithm.
+It belongs to a class of models referred to as discriminative models.
+This means they try to establish a decision boundary (discriminator), which best separates the classes.

 In contrast, generative models such as Linear Discriminant Analysis (LDA) and Quadratic Discriminant Analysis (QDA) (and also Naïve Bayes, which will be introduced in the next session) see the world with different eyes!
 They are focused on learning the underlying distribution of the data and its labels.